goblinfactory/gunner/README.md

 At a glance:
 ---
 - xcopy deployable.
-- For now, only supports IPv4 and one NIC _(techie stuff -> If more than 1 nic or uses the first one of )_
+- For now, only supports IPv4 and one NIC _(If more than 1 nic, uses the first ethernet nic.
+If using wifi, measuring 'actual' network traffic currently not enabled.)_
-- Currently similar to curl. (this poc.)
+- Lots of similarities to curl.
-- One line server load testing
+- One line server load testing.
 - Low memory footprint (500 users at only 40Mb memory footprint.)
 - [High throughput ( tested > 7000 rps)](/PERFORMANCE.md)
 - High concurrency ( needs data.
-This was initially one of the drivers for writing gunner, to test concurrency, however RPS has since taken centre stage wrt priority. )
+This was initially one of the drivers for writing gunner, to test concurrency, however throughput, requests per second, has since taken centre stage wrt priority. )
 - Easy to use, get up and running and testing, in seconds.
 - Use as a simple diagnostic tool to quickly identify network bottlenecks and test NFR's. (needs example)
 - Envisage usage could be to keep a server idling warm or hot while journey testing is done using Selenium, Watin, Jmeter or other test tool, or manual testing.